Photo Credit: Kara Flanagan '14

 The introductory course in sculpture familiarizes the student with three-dimensional fabrications and form language through experience in a variety of concepts, sculpture processes, and materials, including clay, wire, cardboard, styrofoam, plaster, and wood.
 Initial projects focus on more specific form language and simple direct materials; later projects will encourage the student to develop more independent and diverse viewpoints, concepts, techniques, and finishes.
 More advanced classes introduce specific sculptural materials, tools and techniques in greater depth, for example, wood lamination, carving and fabrication.
 Class time is devoted to introduction to each new problem, instruction and demonstrations, studio work time, discussion, viewing slides of relevant work, and group critiques of assigned projects.

-Some Visual Design II students with their Egg Drop Project.
+Visual Design II students with their Egg Drop Project.